 An early sign-on letter, from July 2009, urged President Obama to promote human rights during his summit in Russia with President Dmitry Medvedev.
 Among the signatories to the letter were several long-standing neoconservatives, including Max Boot, Jeffrey Gedmin, Carl Gershman, Max Kampelman, Bruce Jackson, Clifford May, Danielle Pletka, Randy Scheunemann, Gary Schmitt, Peter Wehner, and James Woolsey.
 In addition to these names, however, were those of several well known human rights and civil liberties experts, like Larry Cox of Amnesty International-USA, Clinton administration official Morton Halperin, and Stephen Rickard of the Open Society Institute.

-Commenting on the letter, Jim Lobe of the Inter Press Service wrote, "That several genuine human rights activists … should have chosen to associate themselves with such a group is remarkable and offers additional evidence that Kagan and Kristol are trying to reconstruct the neocon/liberal coalition that pressed the Clinton administration to intervene in the Balkans during the late 1990s.
+Commenting on the letter, Jim Lobe of the Inter Press Service wrote: "That several genuine human rights activists … should have chosen to associate themselves with such a group is remarkable and offers additional evidence that Kagan and Kristol are trying to reconstruct the neocon/liberal coalition that pressed the Clinton administration to intervene in the Balkans during the late 1990s.
 Mind you, I have no great disagreement with the sentiments expressed in the letter, but to the extent that prominent liberals publicly endorse it, neoconservatives, who have always been more excited about American power than the spread of human rights around the world … regain respectability.
 You would think there would be a sufficient number of serious human rights activists to write their own letter."

 FPI followed up its 2009 alliance-building efforts with open letters in 2010 and 2011 that promoted human rights in countries like China and Belarus.
 A similar letter followed in 2013 regarding Turkey, a longtime U.S. ally that has increasingly fallen out of favor with neoconservatives because of its worsening relations with Israel.
 Like the early open letter, these also included an array of signatories from both neoconservative and more mainstream human rights groups.

-In mid-2014, FPI deployed many of its advocacy tactics to advocate escalation of U.S. intervention in Iraq and Syria to counter militants linked to the extremist Islamist State, also known as ISIS or IS.
+In mid-2014, FPI also deployed many of its advocacy tactics to advocate escalation of U.S. intervention in Iraq and Syria to counter militants linked to the extremist Islamist State, also known as ISIS or IS.
 It published a briefing by Christopher Griffin and Evan Moore arguing that "A significant number of U.S. forces and intelligence personnel will be required to roll back ISIS in Iraq alone."
 For specifics, Griffin and Moore pointed to proposals by other hawkish think tank figures: "Michael O'Hanlon of the Brookings Institution estimates that 10,000 U.S. troops will be required to conduct these critical missions," they wrote, "while Max Boot of the Council on Foreign Relations believes that as many as 15,000 will be needed."
-Urging U.S. involvement in Syria as well, they added that "the Assad regime [must] ultimately be defeated and replaced," which they said meant that the United States would have to "train and arm mainstream [rebel] groups on a large scale."
+Urging U.S. involvement in Syria as well, they added that "the Assad regime [must] ultimately be defeated and replaced," which they purported meant that the United States would have to "train and arm mainstream [rebel] groups on a large scale."

 A separate bulletin by Moore argued that the Obama administration "should expand the range of its airstrike campaign, increase the number of personnel deployed to Iraq, and empower its regional allies to roll-back ISIS' territorial gains."
 In a bid to expand the war on both sides of the Iraqi-Syrian border, Moore added that "the United States should target ISIS forces in both Syria and Iraq."
 (Even before the rise of ISIS, however, FPI had urged "arming and training the mainstream, moderate elements of the armed Syrian opposition" and "prepar[ing] to strike the Syrian regime and military targets.")